dorianwolff/Nucleic-Evolution/README.md

 ## Disclamer

 * this website and game are not finished, there may be bugs
-* please do not copy the art & ideas as they are open source without mention
+* please do not copy the art & ideas as they are open source -> read the license for more information

 ## Roadmap